Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Material/Creepy Narration.md

 Is it still down there, I wonder?
 Or did it collapse in on itself and vanish, pulled into the void along with Marina herself?

-Landon passed away quietly a while ago.

-His deep gaze and strained smiles - now faint echoes lost to the afternoon rays shining on an empty hospital bed.

-We visited him till the end.

 Sometimes, I question what was real.
 Was that hidden ocean just a nightmare?

 No, it couldn't have been, because Marina's organs were absent when we woke up.

 Maybe the surface world is the real illusion.
 A thin membrane, fragile and translucent, stretched over an endless deep blue.
+It's as if I can still feel the beating of the heart, but for the first time, I want to listen.
 What better pursuit to devote my life to, than to peel back the membrane?
+Fear is a signal that there is a frontier waiting to be crossed.
 I’ve always been standing on the edge.

+Landon passed away quietly a while ago.

+His deep gaze and strained smiles - now faint echoes lost to the afternoon rays shining on an empty hospital bed.

+We visited him till the end.

 I wonder if Landon reunited with the one ocean that loved him the most.
 The one waiting for him at the heart of it all.